Emergency fodder aids western Queensland primary producers

 Eligible farmers in the local government areas of Barcoo, Boulia, Bulloo, Diamantina, Longreach, Murweh, Paroo, Quilpie, and Winton can apply for the assistance.

-The Emergency Fodder Support Package is jointly funded by the Australian and Queensland governments under the Disaster Recovery Funding Arrangements (DRFA).
+The urgent assistance package is jointly funded by the Australian and Queensland Governments under the Disaster Recovery Funding Arrangements (DRFA).

 Where possible fodder will be delivered by road trains, and via helicopter to the worst impacted areas.